aandergr/kspalculator/README.md

 acceleration requirements for a launch to Low Kerbin Orbit have been found out to be 905 m/s with 13 m/s² at 1 ATM and then 3650 m/s with 13 m/s² at 0.18 ATM.

 We want to use solid fuel boosters for the launch, so we add `--boosters`.
-Additionaly, we prefer engines with thrust vectoring as it may be helpful to counteract turbulences during launch, so we add `--gimbal`. *Small* is still our preferred radial size.
+Additionally, we prefer engines with thrust vectoring as it may be helpful to counteract turbulences during launch, so we add `--gimbal`. *Small* is still our preferred radial size.
 Now we determine best launcher designs:
 ```